Jeff Kessler: Biography

 Jeff Kessler was born in 1955, he is of Russian descent on his mother's side.
 His father served in the US Navy during World War II and the Korean War, then later worked as a cookie salesman for Nabisco, he would bring home free samples and damaged cookies which Kessler enjoyed as a child.
 His mother stayed at home and took care of Jeff and his three siblings.
 Jeff's younger brother, Chris, was diagnosed with aplastic anemia when he was a toddler, he went into remission and survived.
 In 1994, Chris was elected Marshall County Assessor.
 Kessler's mother later died of breast cancer at the age of 47.

 Positions

 SCORE Initiative

 In 2014, Kessler spearheaded the SCORE Initiative, which stands for Southern Coalfields Organizing and Revitalizing the Economy.
 The initiative aims to provide economic opportunities in areas which have suffered from job losses and economic hardships primarily due to losses in the coal industry.
 According to Kessler, the program acts as a counterpunch to the effects of the "war on coal" and aims to "change our way of thinking so that [Southern West Virginia] can once again become a region that offers our children and grandchildren opportunities for a better future."

+Abortion

+In February 2026, Kessler said on Facebook “I’ve always believed in personal responsibility, human dignity, and freedom.

+My position has evolved because the facts are clear: banning abortion and threatening access to contraception doesn’t protect life — it strips away freedom and endangers health.

+That’s why, if elected, I will immediately cosponsor the Women’s Health Protection Act to codify Roe v.
+Wade and the Right to Contraception Act to protect access to birth control and the providers who prescribed it.”